opentelemetry-php/dev-tools/README.md

 * generate release notes
 * create the release (unless `--dry-run` was specified)

-### TODO
-* in the future, we may have multiple release branches (`1.x`, `2.x`) (may need to redefine "latest" to find latest in a given line?)
-* finding changes dated after the last release is flaky if you do weird things like recreate releases... a better way might be "find changes in branch <source> not in tag <latest>"?

 ## PECL release tool

 A tool to fetch and update package.xml, for a new version of the opentelemetry extension on PECL.